In Conversation with Hugo McCloud

 Oh’s wondrous “copies” re-inject enigma into the mundane, extending the potentiality of historical visions not yet exhausted.

-The latest experimental thriller from the prize-winning Hungarian author propagates its subjects’ paranoia within the reader’s mind in an attempt to orate a poetic form of pre-Platonic consciousness.
+The latest experimental thriller from the prize-winning Hungarian author propagates paranoia in an attempt to reproduce a poetic form of pre-Platonic consciousness.